VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Method: Video Domain-adaptive VLM

 \subsection{\methodname: \underline{Vis}ion \underline{Co}ntextualized \underline{P}robing}

-\spaceaftersection To capture the relevant visual context that would otherwise be lost by freezing the vision encoder, we propose \methodexpansion~(\textbf{\methodname}), a mechanism that augments the vision encoder with a compact set of learnable tokens, called \textit{visual probes}, and an interaction module that acts as a semantic interface between the probes and intermediate visual representations, as illustrated in Figure \ref{fig:method_diagram}.
+To capture the relevant visual context that would otherwise be lost by freezing the vision encoder, we propose \methodexpansion~(\textbf{\methodname}), a mechanism that augments the vision encoder with a compact set of learnable tokens, called \textit{visual probes}, and an interaction module that acts as a semantic interface between the probes and intermediate visual representations, as illustrated in Figure \ref{fig:method_diagram}.
+Unlike prior token-based approaches that reinterpret fixed encoder features ~\cite{blip2, flamingo, jia2022visualprompttuning}, \methodname~introduces a dedicated adaptation pathway that learns new visual representations from intermediate encoder layers while preserving the pretrained encoder parameters.
 In this section, we introduce how domain-adaptive VLMs are trained with \methodname.

 \methodname\ augments the frozen vision encoder of a VLM with a compact set of $M$ learnable \emph{visual probes} $\mathbf{P}\in\mathbb{R}^{M\times d_v}$.
 The probes are trained to extract domain-specific spatio-temporal cues from intermediate representations of the vision encoder.
 To enable this extraction, a learnable \emph{interaction module} $\Phi^\ell$ inserted at each layer of the vision encoder conditions the probes on the hierarchical representations of the vision encoder at layer $\ell$: